BGI-Qingdao/stLFR_filter_barcode/README.md

 This is a tool suit to filter " not so good " barcodes from stLFR reads.

-The " not so good " barcodes refer to those who contain "too little" or "too much " read pairs.
+The " not so good " barcodes refer to those who contain "too few" or "too many " read pairs.

 ## Usage

 ### threshold_calc.sh

-threshold_calc is used to calculate the two threshold that define "too little" and "too much ".
+threshold_calc is used to calculate the two threshold that define "too few" and "too many ".

 Used it like :